 Jorge is typical of these guys: good-looking, reads philosophy, speaks several languages and dresses in designer clothes.
-He doesn’t need to do this, but he thrives on it.
-“Risk is like an orgasm,” he said.
+He doesn’t need to do this, but he thrives on it:

 Australian author Kathryn Bonella – who wrote Schapelle Corby’s autobiography and the books Hotel Kerobokan and Snowing in Bali – became aware of these wealthy, risk-addicted Brazilian drug lords when she met those who had paid the ultimate price: incarceration on Indonesia’s death row.

-The organiser confessed to Bonella, “I have blood on my hands,” for sending Gularte on a run to Bali not long after another member of the network had been sent to his death there.
-“He was still living with dreadful guilt,” the author told news.com.au.
-“But that did not stop him for a second from doing the next run.”
+The organiser confessed to Bonella, ‘I have blood on my hands’, for sending Gularte on a run to Bali not long after another member of the network had been sent to his death there.
+‘He was still living with this dreadful guilt,‘ the author told news.com.au.
+‘But that did not stop him for a second rom doing the next run.’

 “I think anyone can understand why they do it, the riches alone … spend $5000 transporting one kilo and you make … a quarter of a million Australian dollars.